Platypose: Calibrated Zero-Shot Multi-Hypothesis 3D Human Motion Estimation: Experiments

-Given the absence of prior work on estimating multiple hypotheses for motion sequences, we establish our own baseline.
-We use the off-the-shelf MotionBERT model \cite{motionbert2022}, which is a learning based model for single-hypothesis motion estimation achieving 37.5 mm MPJPE error with predicted 2D keypoints.
+\paragraph{Motion Estimation Baseline} Given the absence of prior work on estimating multiple hypotheses for motion sequences, we establish our own baseline.
+We use the off-the-shelf MotionBERT model \cite{motionbert2022} trained on the Human3.6M dataset, which is a learning based model for single-hypothesis motion estimation achieving 37.5 mm MPJPE error with predicted 2D keypoints.
 Inspired by \cite{Pierzchlewicz2022-tu} we develop a multi-hypothesis motion estimation variant of the MotionBERT.
-We define the posterior as a Gaussian distribution.

-where $\mu(\vy)$ is the output of the MotionBERT model.
+We define the posterior as a Gaussian distribution $ p(\vx \mid \vy) = \mathcal{N}(\vx; \mu(\vy), \bm{\sigma}^2\mathbf{I}) $ where $\mu(\vy)$ is the output of the MotionBERT model.
 The variance $\bm{\sigma}^2$ is learned to maximize the log likelihood of the posterior $\argmax_{\bm{\sigma}} p(\vx^* \mid \vy)$.
-The baseline corresponds to the shuffled sequences introduced in \cref{sec:problem}
+The baseline corresponds to the shuffled sequences introduced in \cref{sec:problem}.
+We experimented with a temporally correlated baseline, however, we could not achieve good results consistently.